 When using stovetops such as glass, ceramic, and induction great care should be taken not to scratch the stovetop with the cast iron.

 To clean cast iron, you can heat the water inside and scrape off any burnt or stuck food.
 Then scrub with a brush.
 Rinse and dry immediately to reduce the chance of rust.
 Lightly season and you are ready for the next meal.

 Want something pretty that you will only use in the kitchen?
 The enamel cast iron Dutch oven could be for you.

-Look gorgeous, deliver the same meal outcomes as a seasoned cast iron Dutch oven.
+Look gorgeous, and deliver the same meal outcomes as a seasoned cast iron Dutch oven.

-No seasoning required, easy to clean and maintain.
+No seasoning is required, easy to clean and maintain.

 Keeps meals hot by using it as a serving dish straight from the pot.